+class mono::DateTime

-class A Date and time representation in the Gregorian calendar.
+A Date and time representation in the Gregorian calendar.

 This class represents a point in time, defined in the gregorian calendar.
 Such a timestamp are given in year, month, day of month, hours since midnight, minutes and seconds.
 This class also defined if the timestamp is in UTC / GMT or a defined local time zone.

 The class handles leap years and the varying length of months.
 You can add seconds, minutes, hours and days to a DateTime object and get the result as a new DateTime object.

 When you create DateTime objects they are created in the local time zone by default.
 The local time zone is defined as a offset in hours relative to UTC.
 There is no notion of IANA Time Zone names of alike - just an offset to the UTC time.

 There are two convenient method to print DateTime as readable strings.
 The toString method print a human readable (MySql compatible) timestamp.
 The other toISO8601 returns a string formatted in the ISO 8601 standard format used in JSON objects.

 When printing DateTime objects, they are returned in the time zone that they are created in.

+System Wall Clock

+This class also has a global DateTime object reserved for use by a RTC feature.
+A subsystem manages the RTC and increments the global system DateTime object.

-System Wall Clock This class also has a global DateTime object.
-You can get the current DateTime time by using the static method now To set the system clock use the static method setSystemClock Public Types enum type mono::DateTime::TimeTypes
+You can get the current DateTime time by using the static method now To set the system clock use the static method setSystemClock enum TimeTypes